nyirock/plasmid_2015/README.md

 ##Usage
 Script requires python2 interpreter to be installed and added to the system PATH.
-###Example of using the file with default parameters
+###Example of using the script with default parameters
 **$python plasmid_2015_main.py**

 Using default inputfile: input_DNA.txt